Thinking about buying art for your new home? Here’s how to do it

 Define what you’re looking for in terms of style

-Whether it is just you, you and your partner or your whole family, there needs to be a consensus on the types of art that you would enjoy in your home.
-It could be contemporary, modern, still lives, realistic, cubist, photography, etc. Also, define the main characteristics of it: colorful, monochrome, black and white, etc.
+Whether it is only you, your partner and you, or the whole family, there needs to be a consensus on the types of decorating art you would enjoy the most in your home.
+It could be contemporary, modern, still lives, realistic, cubist, photography, vintage, etc. Also, define its main characteristics: colorful, monochrome, pastel, black and white, etc. This should give you a ballpark idea of what type of art you’ll want to look for, reducing your search infinitely.

 Understand what you need

-Here it’s best to look at your house design and understand the proportions you might need for each room.
-Write down exactly what you’re looking for in terms of size and placement of the artwork
+Here it’s best to look first at your house design style and floor plans.
+If your home is already built, you should understand the scale and proportions of each room you want to decorate.
+Then, write down precisely what you’re looking for in terms of the size and placement of the artwork.

 Get your hands on some art

 Once you understand what you’re looking for and have your budget in mind, it’s time to get hunting.
 Art is available in many shapes, sizes, prices, and venues.
-Finding the perfect pieces for you may start in different ways, here a few to help inspire some places to look:
+Finding the perfect pieces for you may start in different ways.
+Here I will mention a few of them to help you find places to look:

-- Learning about paper works can be helpful as well, as there are tons of options out there that are a lot less expensive than other types of art.
+- Learning about paper artwork can also be helpful, as this option is much less expensive than other types of art.

 Learn about framing

-There are tons of options online and probably in your town as well, which can definitely vary immensely in cost.
-You can go for less expensive frames, especially if you’re up for finding some amazing pieces in vintage markets, but do make sure that the mats touching the material are acid free.
-Not checking this can lead to your artwork deteriorating quicker.
+There are tons of options online and probably in your town, which can vary immensely in cost.
+You can go for less expensive frames, especially if you’re up for finding some fantastic pieces in vintage markets.
+But make sure that the mats touching the material are acid-free.
+Not checking this can lead to your artwork deteriorating more quickly.
+You can also ask around framing shops how much they charge and try to find one that will do an excellent job for a reasonable price.